SadieDragon/TPR-Hints-Tool/log.md

 - Rename the user file / master save file to be ``master`` instead of ``time``
 - when collecting data, store also the tab type
     - The val will be a list, index 0 is tab type and index 1 is tab contents
+- Figure out how to implement an autosave upon resets, and inform the user of the autosave
+- Proper errorhandling instead of ``raise NotImplementedError``
+- Textwrapping in the textboxes to be word

 # Bugs